How to Unblock a Shower Drain Without Chemicals

 - A rag or cloth

-Clean the shower drain if possible and use an e-brush or small brush to clean dirt or hair from the edges of the drain.
-Make sure you wear rubber gloves, if needed.
+Take off the shower drain cover as much as you can and use the small brush or toothbrush to scrub any hair or other debris from the drain’s edges.
+Make sure to wear rubber gloves, if needed.

-You can pour one cup of baking powder down your drain, followed by one cups of vinegar.
+Place one teaspoon of baking soda into the drainage, followed by one cup white vinegar.
 Cover with a rag or cloth.
-Cover the drain immediately with a cloth or a rag to ensure that the reaction doesn’t go over the top!
+Cover the drain immediately with a towel or rag so that the reaction doesn’t fizz over the top!

 Step 4: Wait

-Wait for about 30 minutes as the mix does its work.
-You should hear some fizzing and bubbling – this means it’s working!
+You should wait for around 30 minutes as the mix does its work.
+There should be some sound and bubbling.
+That’s a sign that it’s working!

-Remove the cover with care and flush the water with boiling.
-This will clear any debris left behind and ensure that your water is flowing freely.
+Clean the cover thoroughly and flush it with boiling water.
+This will clear all debris remaining and help ensure that your water is flowing without a hitch.

 Method 2: Wire Hanger

-Straighten out a wire hanger to the greatest extent as you can, but leave the other end as it was in its original form.
+Straighten out a wire hanger to the greatest extent as possible, leaving one end of the hanger in its original shape.

-Make a small hook at the end of the wire that you just straightened out.
+Create a small hook at the end of the wire you straightened.

-Put the hook in the drain and look to look for hair or debris.
+Place the hook in the drain and look for hair and debris.
 Take out whatever comes up.

-Overflow drains should be covered with either duct tape or wet cloth to ensure maximum suction power.
+Make sure to cover any drains that have overflows using duct tape or a wet cloth to ensure the highest suction power.

 Step 4: Turn on Vacuum

-Switch on the vacuum and allow it to run for around three minutes.
-This should help remove any obstructions in the shower drain.
+Start the vacuum, and allow it to run for around three minutes.
+This should help remove any obstructions in your shower drain.

 Method | Supplies Needed | Steps |